ERO Long Put Strategy

 ERO (Ero Copper Corp.), in the Basic Materials sector, (Copper industry), listed on NYSE.

-Ero Copper Corp., a base metals mining company, engages in the exploration, development, and production of mining projects in Brazil.
-It engages in the production and sale of copper concentrate from the MCSA Mining Complex located within the Curaçá Valley, northeastern Bahia state, as well as gold and silver byproducts.
-The company also holds a 100% interest in the Boa Esperança property, a copper development project located within southeastern Pará state; and NX Gold property located in Mato Grosso state.
-Ero Copper Corp. was incorporated in 2016 and is headquartered in Vancouver, Canada.
+Ero Copper Corp. is a base metals mining enterprise engaged in the exploration, development, and operation of various projects throughout Brazil.
+The company produces and markets copper concentrate from its MCSA Mining Complex, located in the Curaçá Valley of northeastern Bahia state, with gold and silver recovered as secondary products.
+Additionally, Ero Copper Corp. possesses full ownership of the Boa Esperança property, a copper development venture in southeastern Pará state, and the NX Gold property in Mato Grosso state.
+Founded in 2016, the company's headquarters are situated in Vancouver, Canada.

-A beta of 1.56 indicates ERO has historically moved more than the broader market, amplifying both the directional payoff and the realized volatility relative to an index-equivalent position.
-The trailing P/E of 11.09 is on the value side, where IV often compresses outside event windows because forward growth expectations are already discounted into the share price.
+A beta of 1.59 indicates ERO has historically moved more than the broader market, amplifying both the directional payoff and the realized volatility relative to an index-equivalent position.

 What is a long put on ERO?